 Re:Humanities was established in fall 2010 as the first national digital humanities conference of, for, and by undergraduates.

 Supported by Haverford, Bryn Mawr, and Swarthmore Colleges and the Andrew W. Mellon Foundation-supported Tri-College Digital Humanities Initiative, the conference invites undergraduate researchers to present original contributions to the developing field of digital humanities–applying traditional humanities questions to computing technologies, and vice versa.
-Re:Humanities '14 took place at Haverford on April 3rd and 4th, 2014.
+Re:Humanities '15 will take place in April of 2015.

 The Tri-Co Film Festival

 Note: Plans are in process for the 2015 Tri-Co Film Festival.

 The call for submissions is open for the third annual Tri-Co Film Festival!
 Selected student works will be shown at the Bryn Mawr Film Institute on Thursday, May 1, at 7pm.
 All short films directed by students currently attending Bryn Mawr, Haverford and Swarthmore Colleges and completed after June 1, 2013 are eligible.
 The deadlines for submissions are: